zorael/kameloso/README.md

 * Windows: `%LOCALAPPDATA%\kameloso`
 * Other unexpected platforms: fallback to current working directory

-Open the file in a text editor and fill in the fields.
+Open the file in a normal text editor.

 ### Command-line arguments

-You can override some settings with arguments on the command line, listed by calling the program with `--help`.
+You can override some configured settings with arguments on the command line, listed by calling the program with `--help`.
 If you specify some and also add `--writeconfig` it will save these changes to the file so you don't have to repeat them, without having to manually edit the configuration file.

 ```bash
 $ ./kameloso \